Limin-Jiang/ImmuSeeker/README.md

   -n       Max mismatches in seed (default: -n 0).
   -p       Set a noninformative flat prior to allow the data to have a strong influence on the posterior distribution. (default: -n (1/3,1/3,1/3)).
   -p1      Set the probability of observing an allele in genotype (default: 1/2).
   -o       Set the output directory and filename.
-Example: 'your/output/directory/outfile'.
+Example: 'outfileName'.
   -ex      Specify whether to output gene expression values(default: false).
   -pt      Specify whether to output phylogenetic tree for HLAs(default: false).
   -dvr     Specify whether to output diversity anlysis result based on the number of unique reads.(default: false).